rdsea/HINC/scenarios/README.md

 # Interoperability Resource Slice Scenarios

-This directory includes a set of scenarios in which one can create resource slices for IoT Interoperability problem.
+This directory includes a set of scenarios in which one can create resource slices for dealing with IoT Interoperability problems.

-The overall scenario is about the Interoperability of data and services for a seaport (e.g., in our example, Valencia seaport in the Inter-IoT project).
+The overall setting is about the Interoperability of data and services for a seaport (e.g., in our example, Valencia seaport in the Inter-IoT project).

 In the following we describe scenarios, whereas technical setup details will be given in sub-directories.